Charles Mingus: Epitaph

 Epitaph is considered one of Charles Mingus's masterpieces.
 The composition is 4,235 measures long, requires two hours to perform, and is one of the longest jazz pieces ever written.
-Epitaph was only completely discovered, by musicologist Andrew Homzy, during the cataloging process after Mingus's death.
+Epitaph was only completely discovered by musicologist Andrew Homzy during the cataloging process after Mingus's death.
 With the help of a grant from the Ford Foundation, the score and instrumental parts were copied, and the piece itself was premiered by a 30-piece orchestra, conducted by Gunther Schuller.
-This concert was produced by Mingus's widow, Sue Graham Mingus, at Alice Tully Hall on June 3, 1989, 10 years after Mingus's death.
+This concert was produced by Mingus's widow, Sue Graham Mingus, at Alice Tully Hall on 3 June 1989, 10 years after Mingus's death.
 It was performed again at several concerts in 2007.
 The performance at Walt Disney Concert Hall is available on NPR.
 Hal Leonard published the complete score in 2008.

 Autobiography

 Mingus wrote the sprawling, exaggerated, quasi-autobiography, Beneath the Underdog: His World as Composed by Mingus, throughout the 1960s, and it was published in 1971.
 Its "stream of consciousness" style covered several aspects of his life that had previously been off-record.
 In addition to his musical and intellectual proliferation, Mingus goes into great detail about his perhaps overstated sexual exploits.
 He claims to have had more than 31 affairs in the course of his life (including 26 prostitutes in one sitting).
 This does not include any of his five wives (he claims to have been married to two of them simultaneously).
 In addition, he asserts that he held a brief career as a pimp.
 This has never been confirmed.

 Mingus's autobiography also serves as an insight into his psyche, as well as his attitudes about race and society.
-It includes accounts of abuse at the hands of his father from an early age, being bullied as a child, his removal from a white musician's union, and grappling with disapproval while married to white women and other examples of the hardship and prejudice.
+It includes accounts of abuse at the hands of his father from an early age, being bullied as a child, his removal from a white musician's union, and grappling with disapproval while married to white women and other examples of hardship and prejudice.